Nothing is more aggravating for a business owner than spending the time, money and energy to create an outstanding advertising campaign.

 Instead of deciding between marketing vs advertising, combine these two essential elements.

-Below are a few additional marketing solutions that can help ensure that your advertising endeavors are a success:
+Here are 5 marketing tips and solutions that can help ensure that your advertising endeavors are a success:

 How well do you really know your target audience?

 Market research, such as surveys and product testing, can help you to…